MichaelT2828/Unit_3/Project_3/Documentation.md

 ## Problem Definition

-My client, Hien Minh Trinh (David) regularly uses the kitchen, and often finds there are an excess amount of dishes and kitchen equipment that are unwashed, or in need of maintenence.
+My client regularly uses the kitchen, and often finds there are an excess amount of dishes and kitchen equipment that are unwashed, or in need of maintenence.
 As such, he requires an application to manage the usage of kitchen appliances in his house, so he is able to keep his housemates accountable for the kitchen appliances they use.
+Compared to analog recording, the information the client needs is stored digitally, which is more secure since it won't get lost like a piece of paper might.
+Additionally, an application will be much more versatile, for example being able to easily add, delete and edit data on a table, whereas on an analog table the client would have to manually erase and write in new data.
 The application must be able to log when someone borrows a certain kitchen appliance, who borrowed it, when it was returned, and whether it was cleaned or not.

 ## Proposed Solution

 ### Design Statement

-To solve David's problem, I will create an application to manage the usage of kitchen appliances in his house.
+To solve my client's problem, I will create an application to manage the usage of kitchen appliances in his house.
 I will be be using Python as the primary programming language for the application, KivyMD for the graphical user interface (GUI), and SQLAlchemy to manipulate the database in which the kitchen appliance logs will be stored.
 The application will consist of a login page, a registration page, a page to view the usage of kitchen appliances, and a page to edit the log.

 ### System